ufal/neuralmonkey/docs/source/tutorial.rst

 The data is already tokenized so we don't need to run any preprocessing tools.
 The format of the data is plain text with one sentence per line.
-There is 12k training triplets of sentences, 1k development triplets and 2k of evaluation triplets.
+There are 12k training triplets of sentences, 1k development triplets and 2k of evaluation triplets.

 Preprocessing of the Data